ctslone/additup/README.md

 If you would like to run this application locally on a development server on your own machine, please follow the below instructions:

 * Using your command line interface, navigate to the root of the directory.
 In this case, the root is the interview-assignment folder.
+* You will need to have node and npm installed on your machine to proceed further.
 * Once in the root, run `npm install` in the CLI to install all dependencies.
 * When all dependencies have been installed, run `npm start` to start the application locally on the development server.
 * Navigate to http://localhost:3000 to use the application.

+If you would like to build and deploy this application, please follow the below instructions:

+* Using your command line interface, navigate to the root of the directory.
+In this case, the root is the interview-assignment folder.
+* You will need to have node and npm installed on your machine to proceed further.

 ## Mobile Friendly